HST 202 Module #06

 THE RUNDOWN

-- The Stock Market Crash of 1929 marked the beginning of the Great Depression, causing widespread panic and loss of millions of dollars in investments.
+- The Stock Market Crash of 1929 plunged the nation into chaos, causing widespread poverty and unemployment.

 QUESTIONS